 The exact data about how and when this glacier lake was formed is still unknown.
 However, it’s believed to be formed many thousands of years ago when the northern Bandarpunch massif and the southern Larkya peak had a glacier collapse.
 Tilicho Lake gained the attention of International tourists only a couple of decades back.
 However, this lake has always been a major pilgrimage site among the Hindu and Buddhist followers of Nepal and India.

 Centuries ago, Tilicho Lake was mentioned in the famous Hindu mythology i.e. Ramayana.
 As per this Holy Hindu Book, Tilicho is a Kak Bhusundi Lake.
-This means that a Sage named Bhusundi shared in entire story and teaching of Ramayana to his fellow king Garuda in this lake.
+This means that a Sage named Bhusundi shared in entire story and teaching of Ramayana with his fellow king Garuda in this lake.
 Garuda is known as the King of birds.

 Since the lake was mentioned in Ramayana as a holy place, Hindu followers from India and Nepal used to make a very hard climb to the lake.